Growing a garden can change your life

 Have you always dreamed of growing a garden, but don’t know where to start?
 Or, have you tried your hand at gardening, but felt disappointed about the results?
 Do you fantasize about tucking seeds into soil and reaping abundant harvests?

-Now is the time to make your dream into a reality.
+Now is the time to make your dreams into a reality.

 We’re here to help.

 Check out our video about the Online Gardening School.

 This Online Gardening School will show you how to grow bountiful food, whether you’re gardening on your apartment balcony or you’ve got a quarter acre of sunny ground to work with, or if you’re somewhere in between.
 In this age of global disaster and disconnect, growing a garden is a powerful act of positive change, both for yourself and for the larger community.

 Take your food security into your own hands.

-The Online Gardening School offers something for a range of experience levels.
+The Online Gardening School offers masterful guidance for a range of experience levels.

 Our content is accessible to the total newbie and will set a solid foundation to get started in the garden.
 It’s also useful and practical for folks who have already grown a garden or helped out on a farm, but want to learn more.
 And it will provide details, new techniques, and inspiration for the avid gardener who wants to dig deeper.

 This program covers all things gardening, from a holistic, permaculture-inspired perspective.

 Indeed, it will not only give you the foundations you need to get started, but also serve as your companion as you tend your own plot.
 We offer step-by-step instructions for each month and each vegetable, plus we hold regular live Q&A sessions to provide mentorship and personalized guidance.
 There are also a bunch of bonus classes to deepen your gardening prowess and your big-picture understanding of food systems.
 It’s up to you which classes you access, and when.

 This gardening program is for anyone in the continental US (or similar climates).